scalalandio/chimney/docs/docs/troubleshooting.md

       myA => myA.map(_.transformInto[B])
     ```

-After changes in 0.8.x ``implicit Transformer[A, B]`` means "instance provided by user",
+After changes in 0.8.x `implicit Transformer[A, B]` means "instance provided by user",
 either manually or through semiautomatic derivation.
 If users want to allow summoning
-there automatic instances as well, they need to use ``Transformer.AutoDerived``:
+there automatic instances as well, they need to use `Transformer.AutoDerived`:

 !!! example

     ```scala
+    //> using dep "io.scalaland::chimney:{{ git.tag or local.tag }}"
+    import io.scalaland.chimney._

     class MyOtherType[A](private val a: A) {
       def map[B](f: A => B): MyOtherType[B] =
         new MyOtherType(f(a))